Holiday Let Mortgages: Eligibility, costs & how to apply

 Here’s the step-by-step process of how to apply for a holiday let mortgage:

-1. Speak to a fee-free mortgage broker who can scour the market to find the best holiday let mortgage for your circumstances.
-Plus, they may have access to mortgage rates that are only available to brokers.
+1. Speak to a mortgage broker who will find the best holiday let mortgage for your circumstances.

-2. Gather documents including proof of earning and expected rental income for the holiday let.
+2. Gather documents including proof of earnings and expected rental income for the holiday let.

 3. Apply for your holiday let mortgage.
 If you’re using a mortgage broker, they’ll do this on your behalf.